The Chelan Rustlers Saddle Club . .

 The Horses

 Here you'll find a one-of-a-kind facility that bears the rustic charm of a 70-year-old horse club.
 Each barn is individually owned and maintained as are the horses who live in them.
-Barn owners pay an annual lease fee in addition to membership dues which help with the cost of ongoing maintenance, utilities, and water usage.
-The facility currently has 36 barns and paddocks housing the 45+ horses that call the Saddle Club home.
+Barn owners pay an annual lease fee for the land where the barn resides in addition to membership dues which help with the cost of ongoing maintenance, utilities, and water usage.
+The facility currently has 34 barns and paddocks housing the 45+ horses that call the Saddle Club home.

 Our Members